What Your Food Cravings Really Mean

 • Depleted Self-Worth

-While all foods in moderation are quite normal – if you find yourself constantly over-indulging in fatty foods, you know your body is out of balance.
-Cravings for things like peanut butter, oils, or fried foods often relate to a calcium deficiency, as saturated fats are necessary to help maintain calcium in the body and build bone density.
-However, the wrong fatty foods can leave you feeling bloated – perpetuating your body’s desire to sink into lethargy and despair.
+While all foods in moderation are quite normal – if you constantly over-indulge in calorie-dense fatty foods, you know your body is out of balance.
+Cravings for peanut butter, oils, or fried foods often relate to a calcium deficiency, as saturated fats are necessary to help maintain calcium in the body and build bone density.
+However, the wrong fatty foods often have enough calories to leave you bloated, perpetuating your body’s intense desire to sink into lethargy and despair.

-On a spiritual level, you may be craving fatty foods because you have yet to accept your own importance, and feel the need to keep the full reality of your power squashed down by physical discomfort.
+On a spiritual level, you may be craving foods that are high-fat because you have yet to accept your own importance and feel the need to keep the full reality of your power squashed down by physical discomfort.
 In this instance, your cravings are probably coming from a wounded ego, looking to perpetuate old hurts and a reduced sense of self-worth.

 Balancers